 Kia’s infotainment system remains one of the most user-friendly units.
 Regardless of which version you get, responses to your inputs whether via the buttons and knobs or the main touch screen are quick.
 The available 10.25-inch unit offers clear graphics, more customizability, and extra real estate for other key information.
 A split-screen function maximizes the amount of info displayed.
 Complementing the intuitive interface is an eight-speaker Harman Kardon audio system that’s clear and crisp.
 Although it’s not a surround sound unit, you still get good coverage throughout the whole cabin.

 The version of Kia’s Drive Wise active safety suite found in the Niro is an older one.
-You don’t get highway driving assist, which enhances adaptive cruise control with additional steering assistance for improved lane-centering capability.
-Even without it, the suite works subtly.
+You don’t get additional steering assist but even without it, the suite works subtly.
 Lane-keeping assist accurately keeps the car centered without ping-ponging you between the lane lines.
 Adaptive cruise control’s distancing is also ideal for a vehicle the size of the Niro.
 In its closest setting, you have enough space for emergency maneuvers but not so much so that someone can cut you off.

 2021 Kia Niro driving impressions